celestiaorg/spec/spec/abci++/abci++_methods_002_draft.md

       them in `ResponsePrepareProposal`.
 In that case, `ResponsePrepareProposal.modified_tx` is set to true.
     * If `ResponsePrepareProposal.modified_tx` is false, then Tendermint will ignore the contents of `ResponsePrepareProposal.txs`.
-    * If the Application modifies the transactions, the modified block MUST NOT exceed the configured maximum size, contained in `RequestPrepareProposal.max_bytes`.
+    * If the Application modifies the transactions, the modified transactions MUST NOT exceed the configured maximum size, contained in `RequestPrepareProposal.max_tx_bytes`.
+    * If the Application modifies the *app_signed* part of vote extensions via `ResponsePrepareProposal.app_signed_updates`, the new total size of those extensions cannot exceed their initial size.
+    * The Application may choose to not modify the *app_signed* part of vote extensions by leaving parameter `ResponsePrepareProposal.app_signed_updates` empty.
     * In same-block execution mode, the Application must provide values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.tx_results`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`, as a result of fully executing the block.